-- 2. The following standards must be adopted: - a.
-The Strategic Procurement Team (SPT) must be involved in all procurement processes where the whole life contract value is over £25,000. - b.
-The highest standards of probity and ethical governance are always maintained and adhered to. - c.
-All Officers and Councillors must declare any personal interest or conflict of interest in any procurement or contract, failure to do so could be deemed to be either corrupt practice or maladministration or could not withstand public scrutiny. - d.
-All suppliers are treated equally, and procurement takes place in an open and transparent manner which does not favour unfairly one supplier over another. - e.
-Legal, Finance, IT, Human Resources, Property, Sustainability Team, Insurance and other professional advice appropriate to the individual procurement exercise will be obtained. - f.
-The tender and procurement processes are as accessible as possible to SME/VCSE suppliers. - g.
-For contracts over £25,000, standard tender processes or documentation cannot be changed without the approval of the Head of Strategic Procurement. - h.
-After a tender or quotation has been accepted in writing (via BCP Councils etendering system if over £25,000) it must have a written contract and/or proper Council purchase order completed before goods are supplied, services delivered or works begin. - 1 In accordance with Part F (7)
+- 3. The following standards must be adopted: - a.
+The highest standards of probity and ethical governance are always maintained and adhered to. - b.
+All Officers and Councillors must declare any personal interest or conflict of interest during the whole life in any procurement or contract, failure to do so could be deemed to be either corrupt practice or maladministration or could not withstand public scrutiny. - c.
+All suppliers are treated equally, and procurement takes place in an open and transparent manner which does not favour unfairly one supplier over another.